USCIS processing times —

 Last reviewed

 These are USCIS adjudication times — not consular interview waits.
 For applicants abroad, USCIS approval comes first; the consular interview is a separate, second wait.
-See visa wait times by country for that second clock.
+See visa wait times by country for the consular wait.
 Figures below are approximate and change monthly — confirm yours on the official USCIS tool.

 Processing times at a glance.

-Standard processing ranges for the categories we handle, as of May 2026, with the premium processing option for each.
-Bars are scaled to a 24-month reference for comparison; the EB-5 immigrant petition runs well beyond that scale.
+Standard processing ranges for the categories we handle, as of July 2026, with the premium processing option for each.
+I-140 times have increased significantly — EB-1A and EB-2 NIW now run close to 29 months standard.
+Bars are scaled to a 36-month reference; EB-5 runs beyond that scale.

 O-1A — Business